Pitbull Attack: Why demonize the dog, blame lies with the owners!!

 Pitbull Attack: A dog’s loyalty is worth all the legends associated with it.
 It is considered as man’s best friend that has lived in close proximity with mankind for over several thousand years.
 Evidence of dogs being part of human households have been found in ancient engravings of the earlier human civilizations.
 This shows how humans and dogs have lived in a perfect unison since ages.

 However, something has gone wrong with this companionship, with several cases coming to the fore, where dogs have fatally attacked their owners.
-In most cases, there are some specific breeds of dogs that are involved in such cases.
+In most such cases, there are some specific breeds of dogs that are involved .
 These breeds include Pitbull, American Bulldog, Rottweiler, American Bully, Doberman or German Shepard.
-In July this year, in a widely covered case, a 82 years old woman, Savitri, was fatally attacked by her pet dog and suffered grave bite injuries in her abdomen and neck.
+In July this year, in a widely covered case, an 82 years old woman, Savitri, was fatally attacked by her pet dog and suffered grave bite injuries in her abdomen and neck.
 She succumbed to her injuries during treatment at a trauma center in Qaiserbagh area of Lucknow.
 The dog was a Pitbull.

 Another Pitbull Attack